Uniform Sampling from the Reachable Set Using Optimal Transport: Main Results

-\begin{remark} When $\Omega = \lbrace x_0 \rbrace$ and the system is a linear time invariant system, one can prove that optimal solution of \eqref{eq:OTsamp2} is in fact unique.
-This is because if one considers the time-reversed version of the problem, it is just a fixed end-point problem for an LTI system with a strictly convex objective. \end{remark}
+\begin{remark} When $\Omega = \lbrace x_0 \rbrace$ and the system is linear time invariant (LTI), the optimal solution of \eqref{eq:OTsamp2} is unique.
+This is proved by showing the time-reversed version of the problem is equivalent to a fixed end-point problem for an LTI system with a strictly convex objective. \end{remark}